adamsilver/adamsilver.io-jekyll/_posts/2017-10-16-but-sometimes-buttons-look-like-links.md

 Forms and links may take users to the same place.
 But just because the destination is the same, the journey (the interaction) is different.

-Pretending they are the same and removing the affordance in the process can’t be useful.
+Pretending they are the same and removing the perceived affordance in the process isn't useful.
 Semantics are there for a reason, why design the meaning out of a component due to aesthetic minimalism?

 ## Summary

 I often go on about solving real problems.
 I get frustrated when we spend time solving problems that aren’t problems.
 Design, after all, is about solving problems.

 This is definitely not the biggest problem in the world.
-But I think there is something in this.
-I think there is something we can do about it.
-Something that promotes affordance and improves the experience by making it honest.
+But I think there's something to this.
+I think there's something we can do about it.
+Something that provides affordance and improves the experience by making it honest.

 In isolation this may not seem like a big deal, but in combination with other small gains this could make a big difference.
 What do you think?